 Focusing on this last category – biological hazards – perhaps one of the best examples of the type of employer that absolutely needs to be focused on this category may be the Centers for Disease Control and Prevention (CDC).
 Considering the kinds of extremely dangerous substances its employees handle on a regular basis, this agency needs to place an even higher emphasis on safe working conditions in this context, yet a recent report indicated that the agency’s own safety advisors had various concerns about its practices.
 Their concerns included those of inadequate training, a lack of commitment towards safety, and a common thread of fear among staff about reporting accidents.
 According to the report, the agency acknowledged the safety advisors’ concerns and has begun to take steps to make progress towards improvement, which is good news for those who work for the CDC, as well as their families.

-Contact the Bader Law Firm, LLC, With All Your Workers’ Compensation Concerns
+Contact Bader Scott Injury Lawyers, With All Your Workers’ Compensation Concerns